alekaixd/Linux-Music-Controller-Widget/README.md

 # Linux-Music-Controller-Widget
-A small draggable music controller that is on top of all applications.
+A small draggable music controller displays on top of all applications.
 Works for Spotify using playerctl.
 Made using Aylurs-GTK-Shell.

 ![Widget screenshot](Pictures/Preview.png)